Choosing Your Path: 9 Public Health Concentrations

 6. Health Systems Management

 Health systems management focuses on the administrative side of public health.
 Professionals in this concentration plan, direct, and coordinate medical and health services, according to the U.S. Bureau of Labor Statistics.
-Their tasks include developing goals, managing finance, and improving the quality of services.
+Their tasks include developing goals, managing finances, and improving the quality of services.
 Aspiring health systems managers can pursue roles as nursing home administrators, clinical managers, and health information managers.

 Description: Nursing home administrators support standards of care at nursing home facilities.
 They plan and direct facility operations and management, hire and train workers, create and oversee standards and policies, ensure compliance with state and federal regulations, administer budgets, provide reporting to regulatory agencies, and work with clients who are seeking admittance.